Umbrellium designs and builds urban technologies that support citizen empowerment and high-impact engagement in cities.

 Dot is a designer, maker and gamer who enjoys exploring everyday life’s paradoxes through his projects.
 Dot trained in Thailand as an architect, then graduated from Royal College of Art’s Design Interactions.
 His works have been exhibited internationally including London, Tokyo, Paris, Dublin, Ljubljana, Bangkok, Rotterdam, Moscow and New York.
 He was a visiting tutor at Royal College of Art.
 He received First prize from Future of Money Design Award in 2011 and Special Jury Award from BIO23, Biennial of Design, Ljubljana 2012.
 Twitter: @dotmancando.

-Ling Tan is a designer, maker and coder trained as an architect in Singapore and based in London, UK.
+Ling Tan is a designer, maker and coder trained as an architect in Singapore and London.
 She is interested in how people interact with the built environment and wearable technology, and enjoys building physical machines and prototypes to explore different modes of interaction between people and their surrounding spaces.
 Her focus is on using social wearables to explore community participation.
 She is currently part of FutureEverything’s FAULT LINES programme and The Trampery and Barbican’s alt.barbican programme.
-She also participated as artist in various festivals and had worked with museums such as Wits Art Museum, South Africa and Watermans Art Centre, UK.
+She also participated in various festivals, working with museums such as Wits Art Museum, South Africa and Watermans Art Centre, UK.
 Twitter: @LingQL.